nfarnan/cs1666_organization/team_repo_templates/TEMPLATE_team_description_README.md

 * Add a unique Reaper mob that will chase the player with unique AI if they spend too long clearing the level
-* more unique weapons (physics elements on a weapon, weapons that have unique interactions with the enemies / environment)
+* More unique weapons (physics elements on a weapon, weapons that have unique interactions with the enemies / environment)